amanmyrats/vocal-instrumental/README.md

 _______________________________________________________________________

-- WITH LOCAL DEV SERVER
+- WITH LOCAL DEV SERVER(not recommended, use docker instead)

 1- This is written with python version 3.8.10.
 So any python of version 3.8.xx should be OK.